TERMS OF SERVICE

 For this reason, every week, QG transfers the wildlife data it collects to the Atlas of Living Australia (ALA - www.ala.org.au), which then transfers it to the Global Information Biodiversity Database (GBIF - www.gbif.org), the foremost, publicly-funded repository of biodiversity data in the world.
 If you do not want your sightings data shared with ALA or GBIF, either let us know, or turn off the "Share" button in the app settings (if you can’t find the setting, let us know).

-All sightings shared with ALA and GBIF are attributed to the Quester, the original source, who submitted the data.
+All sightings shared with ALA and GBIF are attributed to the Quester, the original source, who submitted the data, under the Creative Commons Attribution Non-Commercial 2.0 Generic License.
 The information is used by scientists, researchers, teachers, policy makers and so forth to better understand the environment.

 If you’re concerned about your privacy, we suggest using a fake name.
 If you decide to change your name at any point, the name will be updated across all your sightings, on all databases.